Signatures of many-body localisation in a system without disorder and the relation to a glass transition: Discussion

-For the case where $\lambda>1$, the Hamiltonian (\ref{H}) is associated to the soft-FA model \cite{Elmatad2010}.
-From the classical soft-FA dynamics we know that in this case $H$ may or may not have a quantum phase transition in its ground state depending on $\lambda$ and $\epsilon$.
-For $\lambda - 1 \gtrsim 0$ the ground state transition is present \cite{Elmatad2010}, and we therefore expect a MBL transition across the spectrum similar to the $\lambda=1$ case, but occurring at some $s_{*}(\lambda,\epsilon) \neq 0$.
-In contrast, when $\lambda - 1$ is large enough the ground state transition disappears \cite{Elmatad2010}, which allows for an interesting situation: in the quantum problem we may expect to see that in this case the MBL transition only occurs for states beyond an inverted ``mobility edge'' \cite{Nandkishore2014}.
+When $\lambda>1$, the Hamiltonian (\ref{H}) is associated to the soft-FA model \cite{Elmatad2010}.
+From its dynamics we know that in this case $H$ may or may not have a ground state transition depending on $\lambda$ and $\epsilon$.
+For $\lambda - 1 \gtrsim 0$ the ground state transition is present \cite{Elmatad2010}, and we would expect a MBL transition across the spectrum as in the $\lambda=1$ case, but occurring at some $s_{*}(\lambda,\epsilon) \neq 0$.
+In contrast, when $\lambda - 1$ is large enough the ground state transition disappears \cite{Elmatad2010}, allowing for an interesting situation.
+In the quantum version of this problem this may be connected to an inverted ``mobility edge'' \cite{Nandkishore2014}.

 Other kinetically constrained glass models have active-inactive transitions \cite{Garrahan2007,Elmatad2010}.
 One such class of systems which would be interesting to consider in the quantum context are constrained lattice gases \cite{Ritort2003}, where hopping between sites is constrained by the state of neighbouring sites.
-If their associated quantum problem also displays a MBL transition, like the one we showed here for systems based on facilitated spin models of glasses, then this MBL transition would be one where also particle transport ceases in the localised phase.
+If their associated quantum problem also displays a MBL transition, like the one we showed here for systems based on facilitated spin models, then this MBL transition would be one where also particle transport ceases in the localised phase.